Peru is a stunning country rich in both cultural history and natural wonders.

 Taquile Island is an island on the Peruvian side of Lake Titicaca.
 It is home to 2000 locals who live off the land.
 There are no cars and no WiFi.

 Tourists can visit as part of a day tour or do a homestay on Taquile Island.
 Since the locals mostly speak Puno Quechua, and only a small number know Spanish, you need to have a good grasp of Spanish too to get by.

 There are not really any shops that you can buy food for yourself so do keep that in mind.
-Day tour visitors dine at one of the family restaurants and the island rotates which restaurant to ensure that there is equality for all.
+Day tour visitors dine at one of the family restaurants, and the island rotates which restaurant to ensure equality for all.

 Apart from the fellow homestay guests, we never met (or saw) another tourist on the island during our overnight stay.
 It’s the most peaceful place I’ve visited!

-There isn’t really much to do apart from learn about the island culture from the homestay family, hike around the island and visit the eerily quiet beach.
+There isn’t much to do apart from learning about the island culture from the homestay family, hiking around the island, and visiting the eerily quiet beach.

 9. Explore Madre de Dios area in the Amazon Rainforest

 Recommended by Ashley from DashinAsh